The Progress Economy

 Levitt (1960), Marketing Myopia

 Despite acknowledging this truth, organisations continue to interpret markets through the lens of what they already sell.
 Segmentation, surveys, and A/B tests are built around existing categories and consumption patterns.
 The result is a closed feedback loop: new features are inspired by what customers already buy, not by what they are truly trying to accomplish.
-Organisations learn to read the signals of their own behaviour, mistaking activity for insight.
+Innovation risks becoming incremental, at best.
+At worst you add yet another blade to the razor cartridge.

 Much of this stems from how modern firms were built.
 They evolved in an era when competitive advantage came from producing efficiently.
 Systems, incentives, and accounting frameworks were all tuned to outputs – products, features, volume, and margin – rather than outcomes.
 This production bias traps attention inside the firm: what we can make, how we can make it cheaper, and what we can sell next.